apache/skywalking/docs/en/setup/ai-pipeline/http-restful-uri-pattern.md

 - `core/maxHttpUrisNumberPerService` The max number of HTTP URIs per service for further URI pattern recognition.
 - No configuration to set periods of feedRawData and fetchAllPatterns services.

+## Optional Server Implementation

+### R3

+[RESTful Pattern Recognition(R3)](https://github.com/SkyAPM/r3) is an Apache 2.0 licensed implementation for the URI recognition, and natively supports `URIRecognition.proto` defined in OAP.